Dave864/rshell/README.md

 more than one line.
 * When the sizes of the file names are large, the names may sometimes overflow into the next line.
+*If an argument does not exist, the program will not run, even if any other argument passed in does exist